-- 1. Insert a DVD-Video in the optical disc drive while the operating system is running. - When a DVD-Video disc is set in the DVD drive (for models with DVD drive), CyberLink PowerDVD for TOSHIBA might start automatically. - Click CyberLink PowerDVD for TOSHIBA in the Apps view to start CyberLink PowerDVD for TOSHIBA.
+- Insert a DVD-Video in the optical disc drive while the operating system is running. - When a DVD-Video disc is set in the DVD drive (for models with DVD drive), CyberLink PowerDVD for TOSHIBA might start automatically. - Click CyberLink PowerDVD for TOSHIBA under TOSHIBA group in All apps to start CyberLink PowerDVD for TOSHIBA.